Aleksander Bosak

-Aleksander "Alex" Bosak (born 14 August 1993) is a former Polish racing driver.
+Aleksander "Alex" Bosak (born 14 August 1993) is a Polish former racing driver.

 Career

 Karting

-Bosak began karting in 2007 in the easykart110 Category of the Polish karting Championship.
-He continued to race in the various local and European karting championships.
-In 2009, he finished as runner-up in the easykart125 Category of the European Championship and took a championship title in the Polish Championship in the same category.
+Bosak began karting in 2007 in the easykart110 Category of the Polish Karting Championship.
+He continued to race in the various local and European Karting championships.
+In 2009, he finished as runner-up in the easykart125 Category of the European Championship and took the title in the Polish Championship in the same category.

 Formula Renault

 In 2012, Bosak moved into open-wheel racing, competing in Formula Renault 2.0 Alps with the One Racing.
 He ended the season 39th, and was penultimate among the drivers, who compete a whole season.
 He also participated in the Formula Renault 2.0 Northern European Cup round at Spielberg with the same team.

 Bosak stayed in the series for 2013 Formula Renault 2.0 Alps season but switched to SMP Racing by Koiranen team.
 He improved to 30th position in the final series standings but again failed to score appoint.
-He also competed in three rounds of the Eurocup Formula Renault 2.0 and Formula Renault 2.0 Northern European Cup.
+Bosak also competed in three rounds of the Eurocup Formula Renault 2.0 and Formula Renault 2.0 Northern European Cup.

 Bosak remained in Formula Renault 2.0 Alps for the third consecutive season, joining Prema Powerteam.
 He had ten point-scoring finishes, which allowed him to take eleventh place in the standings.
 He had a wild-card entry in the Spa round of the Eurocup Formula Renault 2.0 with the same team.